flock-community/wirespec/README.md

 }
 ```

+Other examples can be found [here](examples/README.md)

 ## Usage

-Wirespec files can be transformed into language specific binding by using the cli
+Wirespec files can be compiled into language specific binding by using the cli

 ```shell
 wirespec ./todo.ws -o ./tmp -l Kotlin